baoyachi/duration-str/README.md

 Suggestion: It is recommended to enable the `lowercase` feature to improve performance:
 * Default: Calls `to_lowercase()` each time, designed for compatibility, suitable for flexible input but with lower performance.
 * `lowercase` feature: Skips the conversion, ideal for lowercase input scenarios, offering better performance."
+* `no_calc` feature: When enabled, the parse function only parses and sums expression values without complex logic, ideal for high-performance scenarios not requiring intricate calculations.

 ## Notice ⚠️